[This flyover was updated on May 14, 2010]

 LAYOUT:

-Start your day with a downhill par-4 that eases you into your round.
+Start the day with a downhill par-4 that eases you into your round.
 You'll appreciate the soft start when you step up to the second tee.
 Hole #2, the 432-yard "Alps," gradually works its way uphill toward a slope that protects the approach to the green.
 But the tee shot on #2 can be intimidating.
 Two ponds sit in front of the tee, and while they won't come into play as long as you put your drive in the air, they do serve as somewhat of a deterrent.
 There is a thin line of trees on the right that can disrupt your second shot, and on the left, out of bounds is not too far from the edge of the fairway.

-Knowing your way around a tricky green becomes vital after the turn.
-The par-5 11th plays straight out and wide open, but a raised spine running from front to back through the center of the green can turn an unfortunately located birdie opportunity into a string of muttered expletives.
-The double-tiered green on #14, elevated atop a mound, is followed by the shorter-than-it-appears 15th ("Short," formally) that features a green with a big bowl cutout in the center.
-"Hog's Back" at #16 is severe enough that a playing partner and Stonebridge veteran once stopped me in mid-practice stroke to tell me my line wasn't even close to correct.
+The double-tiered green on #14, elevated atop a hill, is followed by the shorter-than-it-appears 15th ("Short," formally) that features a green with a big thumbprint depression in the center.
+"Hog's Back" at #16 (pictured) is severe enough that a playing partner and Stonebridge veteran once stopped me in mid-practice stroke to tell me my line wasn't even close to correct.
 "Course knowledge," he put it.

 CONDITIONS: